chrisbgvt/ecommerce-api/README.md

 # E-commerce API

-Basic REST API implementation with JWT token authentication for learning purposes
+Basic REST API implementation with JWT token authentication for learning purposes.

+## How to check it out

+Clone the project from this repository.
+Run `npm install` after that `npm start`.
+DB is hosted on MongoDB Atlas.

 ## Endpoints:
 ### Auth
 - `POST` http://localhost:3001/auth/login